Kuzyukov/microautogathering/README.md

 # microautogathering
-site on Django that collects cars with avito, drom and auto.ru
+site on Django that collects cars with AMru, drom and Youla